Projects per year

 Research Interests

-I am interested in understanding effects of global enviromental change on biodiversity, in particular the impacts of anthropogenic activities.
-This work can be used to create adaptation and mitigation measures and to inform the design of priority areas for conservation.
+My fundamental research targets understanding the mechanisms and drivers behind individual variability in animal movement strategies, including dispersal and migration.
 My group is involved in developing and testing new animal tracking technologies (GSM, LoRa devices with multiple sensors) aiming to investigate recent changes in animal movement strategies, for example, the establishment of non-migratory populations in previously wholly migratory species.
-Ultimately we are interested in the identifying the drivers and determinants underlying these fundamental changes in migratory behaviour.
+Ultimately we are interested in understanding how and why these fundamental changes in migratory behaviour occur.

 Key Research Interests